Cheer for Vintage Base Ball!

 Learn more about Vintage Base Ball in this brief documentary about the Eagle Diamonds.

 What is Vintage Base Ball?

-Vintage base ball at Old World Wisconsin is the re-creation of the styles, speech, rules and terminology of the 1860s game.
+Vintage base ball at Old World Wisconsin is the re-creation of the styles, speech, rules and terminology of the 1860s and '70s game.
 It's not only a competitive game, but also a re-enactment of baseball life, similar to an American Civil War re-enactment.

 Vintage Base Ball at Old World Wisconsin

 The Eagle Diamonds, based on the Waukesha Diamonds team, which organized in 1868 and played through the 1870s, formed in 2005 at Old World Wisconsin.
 The team will begin its 10th season of play in 2014.
 Competing in well-documented uniforms inspired by those the team wore in an original 1874 Waukesha Diamonds photograph, the players use the same rules of that era.
 With its unkempt field, underhand pitching and no gloves, the scores can be extremely high.
 The Eagle Diamonds are joined by the Greenbush Dead Citys, The Milwaukee Cream Citys and the Milwaukee Grays as charter members of the 19th-Century Base Ball Clubs of Wisconsin.

 Load the car with friends and family and come out to Old World Wisconsin for a day of old-fashioned base ball.